MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-2-Defense-Acquisition-Regulations-System-Department-Defense/subchapter-B-Acquisition-Planning/part-212-Acquisition-Commercial-Products-Commercial-Services/subpart-212.3-Solicitation-Provisions-Contract-Clauses-Acquisition-Commercial-Products-Commercial-Services/section-212.301.md

 (*6*) Use the alternate V provision as prescribed in 225.1101(9)(vi).

-(W) Use the clause at 252.225-7036, Buy American—Free Trade Agreements—Balance of Payments Program to comply with 41 U.S.C. chapter 83 and 19 U.S.C.
+(X) Use the clause at 252.225-7036, Buy American—Free Trade Agreements—Balance of Payments Program to comply with 41 U.S.C. chapter 83 and 19 U.S.C.
 4501-4732.
 Alternates II, III, and V also implement section 886 of the National Defense Authorization Act for Fiscal Year 2008 (Pub.
 L. 110-181).

 (*1*) Use the basic clause as prescribed in 225.1101(10)(i)(A).